Safavid Khuzestan: Name

 The old name of the province was Khuzestan ("the land of the Khuz"), referring to the ancient Elamites that inhabited the area from the 3rd millennium BC until the rise of the Achaemenid Empire in 539 BC.
 Due to influx of Shi'i Arab tribes invited by the Safavids to act as a bulwark against the Ottoman Empire, the western part of Khuzestan became known as Arabestan.
 According to the Iranologist Rudi Matthee, this name change took place during the reign of Shah Abbas I. (Note: Other modern historians—such as P. Luft and E.J. van Donzel—also only considers Arabestan to have been used for the western part of Khuzestan during this period.
 The Iranologist Willem Floor includes both Arabestan and Khuzestan separately amongst the jurisdictions of the Safavid realm.)
 Like the provinces of Kurdistan and Lorestan, the name of Arabestan did not have a "national" implication.

 Later on, the whole Khuzestan province came to be known as Arabestan.
 It is uncertain when this change occurred.
 According to Rudi Matthee, it was first during the reign of the Afsharid ruler Nader Shah, that this happened.
 The Iranologist Houchang Chehabi considers this to have taken place in the second half of the 18th century.
 Another Iranologist, Roger Savory, considers this change to have happened later, by the 19th century.

 Geography

 Known for its flat terrain and hot temperature, Khuzestan was unpopular till modern times.
-It was disconnected to the rest of Iran due its linguistic differences and bad roads.
-Khuzestan was more important commercially than agriculturally, due to being situated near the Ottoman port town of Basra.
+It was disconnected from the rest of Iran due to its linguistic differences and bad roads.
+Khuzestan was more important commercially than agriculturally as it was situated near the Ottoman port town of Basra.
 The town gave the Ottomans access to the Persian Gulf, and also served as an entrepôt for trade between the Indian Ocean and the Fertile Crescent through Iraq and Syria.